bloominstituteoftechnology/Cypress-Testing/ReadMe.md

 ### Task 2a: Write and Run Tests (MVP)

 In order to complete this challenge you will need to write and run the following tests.
-They do *not* need to pass, so long as the reasons they are failing is legitimate.
+They do *not* need to pass, so long as the reasons they are failing is legitimate

 Set up tests that will...